 IMP Pre-Conference at this year’s QP Forum

-> This year’s IMP Pre-Conference, entitled “IMP QPs shedding light on the grey spaces” will include a series of lectures, interactive case studies together with what has become the well-established and much appreciated question & answer sessions.
+This year’s IMP Pre-Conference, entitled “IMP QPs shedding light on the grey spaces” will include a series of lectures, interactive case studies together with what has become the well-established and much appreciated question & answer sessions.
 Lectures from both regulatory and industry perspectives will aim to shed some light on the subject of Advanced Therapy Medicinal Products (ATMPs).
 Following that, speakers and audience – including a number of representatives from Regulatory Authorities will jointly look at the most recent legislation impacting IMP QPs.
 Sharing experiences and exchanging ideas is an integral part of the meeting.
 Continuing on, we will be assessing the output from the “QP to QP agreement” Task Force.
 A brief overview of Risk Assessment tools will be followed by the practical application of these in roundtable discussions on IMP specific processing steps; risks of unblinding medication in a blinded trial and the potential risks of not including excipients in the IMP supply chain diagram.
 Plenty of time will be dedicated to interactive Q&A sessions; as in previous years, the results of these sessions will be made available on the IMP QP area of the EQPA website after the conference.
-Further detailed information is available in the

-> The IMP parallel sessions this year will be dedicated to the subject of “Quality oversight of IMP QPs in global supply chains”.
+The IMP parallel sessions this year will be dedicated to the subject of “Quality oversight of IMP QPs in global supply chains”.
 Please feel free to

 submit specific questions on this area of activity which you would like to discuss with your IMP QP colleagues at the QP Forum.
 Just send them to